suhasbasavaraju/RSVP-Movies-Database-Deep-Dive/README.md

 7. Production Company:
 Consider the following production companies for your projects:

-  a.
   Dream Warrior Pictures
-  b.
   National Theatre Live

 However, if RSVP is interested in producing multilingual movies, it is recommended to collaborate with production giants like Star Cinema or Twentieth Century Fox, as they have a proven track record of handling multilingual projects effectively.